Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Proof for E7 in Characteristic 2

-We are left with $H$ having at least six trivial composition factors, where by the remarks at the start of this subsection we noted that if $a=5,6$ then $H$ is always a blueprint for $\Vmin$.
+We are left with $H$ having at least six trivial composition factors, where by the remarks at the start of this chapter we noted that if $a=5,6$ then $H$ is always a blueprint for $M(E_7)$.